zaceno/usehyperstate/README.md

 using `useReducer` or redux, but you find it cumbersome to manage state-transitions with assocated side effects.

-And if you already know and love Hyperapp, this lets you bring some of the goodness in to your react projects.
-In fact, all your actions, effects and subscriptions are 100% compatible with this hook, so you can reuse them in your React projects (except for potential differences due to React's synthetic events)
+And if you already know and love Hyperapp, this hook will allow you to reuse all your actions, effects and subscriptions for hyperapp in react.
+They should be 100% compatible since I actually copied the relevant parts of hyperapp's code verbatim over (There may be some edge-case issues with React's synthetic events I don't know about)

 ## Basic usage